FernandoChu/HoTT-Book-Agda/src/index.lagda.md

 # Homotopy Type Theory

-A formalization of the Homotopy Type Theory Book in agda.
+A formalization of the Homotopy Type Theory Book in agda, made by Fernando Chu.
-Made by Fernando Chu.
+The source code can be found at the following [github repo](https://github.com/shiranaiyo/HoTT-Book-Agda).

 ## Part I - Foundations